mt-class/penn/hw2.md

     \log p(\mathbf{f}_{\langle i,i' \rangle} \mid \mathbf{e}_{\langle j,j' \rangle}).
 $$

-The baseline decoder already works with log probabilities, so it is not necessary for you to perform any additional conversion; you can simply work with the sum of the scores that the model provides for you.
+The default decoder already works with log probabilities, so it is not necessary for you to perform any additional conversion; you can simply work with the sum of the scores that the model provides for you.
 Note that since probabilities are always less than or equal to one, their equivalent